xxxFRIARxxx/SaltyBot/README.md

 :white_square_button: Trimming the fat of the program (Commented-out code, refactoring, etc.)  ETA = 3/15/23
 :white_square_button: Collecting a DB sizable enough to test out betting patterns and accuracy of win-probability.
 ETA = 3/15/23
 :x: Bug:  Last match of tournaments doesn't record still
-:x: Bug:  Outliers for matchTime every last-match of a game mode (Tourney or Exhib)
+:x: Bug:  Outliers for matchTime every last-match of a game mode (Tourney or MM)

 #### What This Bot Does: